Warts are usually diagnosed based only on their appearance.

 Medicines that your doctor may use or prescribe for you include:

-- Immunotherapy medicines.
+- Immunotherapy medicines, which help your body’s immune system fight viruses, including the human papillomavirus (HPV) that causes warts.
 These medicines may include imiquimod, contact sensitizers, and interferon.